dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
-There are two functions that come in handy for this exercise.
+Two functions are handy for this exercise.
 One is `fold`, which can reduce a list to a single value (try it to calculate the total).
-The other is `any`, which can check each item in a list with a function you give it (try using it to check if there are any negative prices in the prices setter).
+The other is `any`, which can check each item in a list with a function you give it
+(try using it to check if there are any negative prices in the prices setter).
 {$ end hint.txt $}
 ```